kirkshoop/sequence-next/sequences.md

 For lock-step sequences, the receiver that the sequence operation connected the sender to will call `set_next` from the 'set_value` completion.

-To prevent stack overflow, there needs to be a trampoline scheduler applied to each value sender.
+> NOTE: To prevent stack overflow, there needs to be a trampoline scheduler applied to each value sender.
 A tail-sender will be defined in a separate paper that can be used instead of a scheduler to stop stack overflow.

 ## Sequences